 Simple ingredients with great results are always key to a successful recipe in my mind.

-After the bars have baked let them cool completely and then you can dust with a powdered sugar before serving if you like.
+After the bars have been baked let them cool completely and then you can dust them with powdered sugar before serving if you like.

 This is a great recipe that everyone will love.
 Plus, these bars have a great cranberry lemon flavor that so many enjoy for the holidays.
 Enjoy and Happy Holidays!!

 - 1 teaspoon lemon extract